hookech0/hookech0.github.io/_posts/2024-05-01-zps-devops-course-review.md

 This is a really bite-sized course which really focuses on a high-level introduction to what DevOps is for pentesting, some basic git usage, best practices, along with using TeamCity to automatically obfuscate and test builds.

-At the time of writing this is the cheapest course Zero Point Security offers at **£26.15** ($32 USD or $45 CAD for me).
+At the time of writing this is the cheapest course Zero Point Security offers (apart from the _pay what you can_ C# and Rust n00bs courses) at **£26.15** ($32 USD or $45 CAD for me).
 It has 30 lessons and several have a video associated with them.

 You'll ideally have a development VM already setup with various tools to use along with the course material.